-Amy M. Williams began working in commercial real estate twenty years ago, at a boutique Chicago law firm that represented retail landlords, following which she worked at what is now Sills Cummis & Gross, in Newark, New Jersey, where she was involved in the acquisition, leasing, and disposition of commercial real property, as well as the real estate aspects of corporate mergers and acquisitions.
-Thereafter, Amy transitioned to a litigation practice at Riker, Danzig, Scherer, Hyland & Perretti, in Morristown, New Jersey, litigating a wide variety of real estate-related disputes, including construction litigation, breach of contract claims, and actions for specific performance.
-She returned to a transactional practice when she joined the New York City office of Sutherland, Asbill & Brennan, representing national clients in the acquisition, financing, development, leasing, and disposition of commercial real estate.
+Amy M. Williams leads the Williams Legal Advisory Group, LLC as its founding and managing member.
+She first began working in the field of commercial real estate twenty-five years ago at a boutique Chicago law firm before moving to New Jersey and working at what is now Sills Cummis & Gross, in Newark, where she was involved in the acquisition, leasing, and disposition of commercial real property, as well as the real estate aspects of mergers and acquisitions.
+Thereafter, Amy transitioned to a litigation practice at Riker, Danzig, Scherer, Hyland & Perretti, in Morristown, New Jersey, litigating a wide variety of real estate-related disputes, before returning again to a transactional practice when she joined the New York City office of what is now Eversheds Sutherland, representing clients in the leasing, acquisition, financing, and development of commercial real estate.

 Amy served as a judicial law clerk to The Honorable Katharine S. Hayden, U.S.D.J., and a judicial intern to The Honorable Harold A. Ackerman, U.S.S.D.J., both of the District of New Jersey.
-She is admitted to practice in the State of New Jersey and in the United States District Court, District of New Jersey.
-Amy is a member of the American Bar Association, National Association of Women Lawyers, New Jersey State Bar Association, and New York State Bar Association.
+She is admitted to practice in the State of New Jersey, in the Third Circuit Court of Appeals, and in the United States District Court, District of New Jersey, and has appeared pro hac vice in various state and federal courts throughout the country.
+Amy is a member of the American Bar Association and the New Jersey State Bar Association.

 Prior to joining the firm in 2016, for nearly a decade, Kathy held the position of Senior Vice President - Leasing Counsel at SL Green Realty Corp., a publicly-traded, self-administered and self-managed REIT headquartered in New York City where she directed and managed a team responsible for all leasing transactions and operational issues relating to SL Green's portfolio of over 30 million square feet of real estate.
 Before her tenure at SL Green, Kathy was Vice President - Retail & Real Estate Counsel for Ralph Lauren Corporation, where she spearheaded all aspects of the company's real estate operations, including all retail, office, and warehouse transactions, as well as all real estate-related litigation.
 Kathy also was Chair of Ralph Lauren's Retail Diversity Council, which identified and addressed diversity issues throughout the entire Ralph Lauren portfolio.
-Before holding in-house positions with both a developer and a retailer, Kathy worked at what is now the law firm of Sills Cummis & Gross, in Newark, New Jersey, where she was involved in the acquisition, leasing, and disposition of commercial real property, including the creation of commercial condominiums and real estate aspects of corporate transactions.
+Before holding there in-house positions, Kathy worked at what is now the law firm of Sills Cummis & Gross, in Newark, New Jersey, where she was involved in the acquisition, leasing, and disposition of commercial real property, including the creation of commercial condominiums and real estate aspects of corporate transactions.
 During her tenure at Sills Cummis, Kathy represented several "big box" national retailers in the leasing, acquisition, and development of stores in New York, New Jersey, New England, and the Southeast and represented one of New Jersey's top developers in the leasing of two 500,000 square foot shopping centers in Central New Jersey.
-Kathy's broad range of experience, working for a law firm as well as for both a developer and retailer, gives her a unique perspective to understand all aspects of a transaction and to facilitate successfully moving sometimes protracted and contentious negotiations forward.
+Kathy's broad range of experience, working for a law firm as well as in-house for both a developer and retailer, gives her a unique perspective in understanding all aspects of a transaction and in successfully moving sometimes protracted and contentious negotiations forward.